Edmund Engelman: New York

 In New York, Engelman worked from 1940 to 1946 on war-related projects as an aeronautical engineer for International Telephone and Telegraph (ITT).
 He developed electronic equipment for combat planes, resulting in several patents assigned to the company, including an alternator failure warning system that became a standard fixture for all aircraft.

 Beginning in 1944, he was a member of the Society of Photographic Scientists and Engineers.
 After the war, from 1946 to 1958, he was the co-owner of the camera store Midway Camera Exchange in Manhattan.
 He subsequently worked as a consulting engineer developing photographic processing equipment, with a specialty in electrolytic silver recovery from spent photographic chemicals, for which he received a patent in 1970.

 At the end of WW II, Engelman regained ownership of Foto City in Vienna.
-However, he was nonetheless required by an Austrian court to pay Mr. Baier for his duties as “caretaker” of the enterprise during the war.
-“The judge was a Nazi,” Engelman later observed, “he helped the other Nazi—there was nothing I could do.”
+However, he was nonetheless required by an Austrian court to pay Mr. Baier for his duties as "caretaker" of the enterprise during the war.
+"The judge was a Nazi," Engelman later observed, "he helped other Nazis — there was nothing I could do."
 Engelman eventually sold Foto City to his former Austrian employee and business partner, Kommerzialrat Franz Denner.

 In 1998, the Austrian Government awarded Engelman the Austrian Decoration for Science and Art, First-Class.

 Engelman died on April 11, 2000, at the age of 92.
 His widow, Irene Lipnowska Engelman, a psychiatric social worker, died in 2017.

 Engelman and his wife had two sons—Ralph, a journalism professor at LIU Brooklyn, and Thomas, a youth commissioner in Needham, Massachusetts—and three grandchildren.